Event Transportation in Houston, Texas

 In addition, every freeway in the city has at least two names, with some having as many as seven names, so visitors may be baffled trying to figure out signs, maps and directions.

-Event Transportation Systems knows the freeways and roads of Houston better than some locals.
-Allow us to design the right route to shuttle your attendees to and from your meeting, convention or special event.
+ETS knows the freeways and roads of Houston better than some locals.
+ETS can plan the most efficient routes to shuttle your attendees to and from your meeting, convention or special event.
 We’ll also handle airport pick up and drop off, and VIP and executive transportation.

 Look at additional opportunities to promote your brand through bus banner advertising, convention television and video provided by Newsday Communications.
-Your attendees will see your—or your exhibitors’—message during transport, as well as in and around the convention itself.
+Your attendees will see your—or your exhibitors’—messaging as buses move them between venues.
 Contact ETS for more information.